Code-Institute-Submissions/CobraKai/README.md

 * Navigation bar which when hovered over will underline each page and will keep the page the user is on underlined
 * Social media icons which when clicked will take the user to a new page and open up the social media page
 * Consistent header and footers along each page of the webpage
+* Photos and descriptions of instructors and current champion